Why CFO Scrutiny Is Rising in Enterprise AI Deals

 PwC’s 2026 Global CEO Survey found that only 12% of CEOs reported both increased revenue and lower costs from AI.
 More than half, 56%, reported no significant financial benefit to date.

-A separate PwC study found that 20% of companies are capturing 74% of AI’s economic value, while much of the market remains stuck in pilot mode.
-(PwC)
+In separate research involving 1,217 organizations, PwC found that the top 20% captured 74% of AI-driven returns, while much of the market remained stuck in pilot mode.

-It means companies are becoming more selective about which AI investments deserve additional funding.
+Companies are becoming more selective about which ones deserve broader funding.

 CFOs are being asked to invest in AI while controlling costs and protecting margins.

-Deloitte’s Q1 2026 CFO Signals survey found that 52% of CFOs named cost management as their most concerning internal issue.
-At the same time, 49% cited pressure to invest in new technologies, including cloud and AI, while 48% pointed to shrinking profit margins.
-(Deloitte)
+Deloitte’s Q1 2026 survey of North American CFOs found that 52% identified cost management as their most concerning internal issue.
+At the same time, 49% cited pressure to invest in technologies such as cloud and AI, while 48% pointed to shrinking profit margins.
+The survey covered 200 CFOs from North American organizations with at least $1 billion in annual revenue.

 The mandate is becoming clearer: